 “I can do it.
 Give me a shot.
 Give me 30 days and I’ll prove I can do it.”

 But I knew that I could just about do anything, and I went and applied as a service manager, convinced him to hire me at 20, soon to be 21 years old, which he did.
 And didn’t make any money, but he taught me the business, and I worked service for many, many years.
-He taught me the parts into the business as well.

 Time to Learn Sales – Differently